bdevorem/WebPortfolio-Hugo/content/projects/keyboard/index.md

 For the past five months, I've had an old [IBM Model M](https://en.wikipedia.org/wiki/Model_M_keyboard) sitting on my desk.
 Specifically, a 1390572, a 122-key monstrosity.
-Ever since [spending the summer typing on one of these old keyboards](https://johnwesthoff.com/projects/rpgii/) I have wanted to get this one working, because it is very loud and very fun to type on.
+Ever since [spending the summer typing on one of these old keyboards](https://johnwesthoff.com/projects/rpgii/) I have wanted to get this keyboard working, because it is very loud and very fun to type on.

 I found a converter for about $40 online, but that doesn't seem worth it